Host plants:

 Life cycle:

 Satyrium spini hibernates as an egg respectively as larva in the egg shell.
-The caterpillar is fully-grown until early to mid-June in Central Europe.
+The caterpillar hatches quite late in spring (often not until late April north of the Alps) and is fully-grown until early to mid-June in central Europe.
 The adults fly from late June to early August, in the south already from late May.
-Eggs are deposited singly or in small groups of usually 2-4 eggs on the branches.
+Eggs are deposited singly or in small groups of usually 2-4 , but sometimes up to 10 eggs on the branches, very often near the ground, but also up to 1-2 m.

 Endangerment factors:

 Due to habitat loss (overbuilding, succession and on the other hand also incorrect maintenance with radical bush removal, afforestation, conversion of forests into dark monoculture, abandonment of traditional coppicing), Satyrium spini is regionally endangered.
-Removing bushes in the area often also affects the small, important Rhamnus shrubs.
+Removing bushes often also affects the small, important Rhamnus shrubs.
+This is not bad but even good if it is carried out only sporadically and never on the whole area.
+But especially when practized every year and on the whole habitat it is - also as abandonment and succession on the other hand - a major threat for this species.

 Remarks: